michaelshawnlockwood/nyctaxi-pipeline/Context.md

 8. Stop and ask for clarification if there is any ambiguity about which project is active and what step we are focused on.
 9. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.
 10. At the bottom, read these sections carefully: 1) Status &amp; Milestone Notation, and 2) SANE Sections.
-11. Review the prior chat, locate the SANE section(s) at the bottom, and rewrite them here in clean Markdown following the Context.md conventions (✅ for milestones, [x]/[ ] for checklists, Script References if applicable).
+11. Review the prior chat, locate the SANE section(s) that summarize the achievements, milestones, next steps, etc. of the progress made in the chat session at the bottom of the chat session, and rewrite the SANE sections that apply to the chat session here at the top, which is our new starting point, in clean Markdown following the Context.md conventions (✅ for milestones, [x]/[ ] for checklists, Script References if applicable).
 Do not summarize or generalize — bring forward the exact section from that chat, cleaned and formatted consistently.
+12. If we are not in a project, there is no prior chat to re-state the SANE sections.
+There is no prior SANE to carry forward.

 ---